young, 4 mm

 dorsal crest on the anterior portion of the notum.

 is a moderately rare species known from several animals found at depths of 5-110

 m (18-328 ft).
 The "balls" on the lateral papillae are probably

 bioluminescent and it can swim by lateral flexing if disturbed.

-Oahu, Maui, Niihau and Midway: widely distributed in the Indo-Pacific.
+Big Island, Maui, Oahu, Niihau, Midway and Kure: widely distributed in the Indo-Pacific.

 It was probably first recorded in Hawaii from off Hale'iwa, Oahu by